Futurity Stakes (Ireland)

 The Futurity Stakes is a Group 2 flat horse race in Ireland open to two-year-old thoroughbreds.
 It is run at the Curragh over a distance of 7 furlongs (1,408 metres), and it is scheduled to take place each year in August.

 History

 The event was previously known as the Ashford Castle Stakes and the Stayers Plate.
 It was originally contested over 7 furlongs, but it was extended to a mile in 1969.
 For a period it was classed at Group 3 level.

 The race's current spell over 7 furlongs began in 1997.
 It was promoted to Group 2 status in 2001.
-The Futurity Stakes is now sponsored by Coolmore Stud, and its full title includes the name of Galileo, a Coolmore stallion.
+The Futurity Stakes is now sponsored by Coolmore Stud, and its full title includes the name of Wootton Bassett, a Coolmore stallion.

 Records

 Leading jockey since 1950 (7 wins):